-1.1 About the IGS-9084GP
+1.1 About IGS-9168GP

-The IGS-9084GP is a managed industrial Ethernet switch with eight 10/100/1000Base-T(X) ports and four 100/1000Base-X SFP ports.
-The switch supports Ethernet Redundancy protocol, O-Ring (recovery time < 30ms over 250 units of connection) and MSTP (RSTP/STP compatible) to protect mission-critical applications from network interruptions or temporary malfunctions with fast recovery technology.
-With a wide operating temperature from -40°C to 70°C, the device can be managed centrally via ORing's proprietary Open-Vision platform as well as via Web-based interfaces, Telnet, and console (CLI).
-The switch is one of the most reliable choices for highly-managed and fiber Ethernet applications.
+The IGS-9168GP is a managed Ethernet switch with 16x10/100/1000Base-T(X) ports and 8x100/1000Base-X SFP ports.
+With complete support of Ethernet redundancy protocols, O-Ring (recovery time < 30ms for over 250 connected devices) and MSTP (RSTP/STP compatible) can protect your mission-critical applications from network interruptions or temporary malfunctions.
+With a wide operating temperature from -40~70°C, the device can be managed centralized via ORing's proprietary Open-Vision platform as well as via Web-based interfaces, Telnet and console (CLI).
+Therefore, the switch is one of the most reliable choice for highly-managed and fiber Ethernet applications.